InSyncWithFoo/ryecharm/docs/configurations/index.md

 Override settings are stored in the `ryecharm-overrides.xml` file in the same directory.
 This file should <em>not</em> be committed, as its purpose is to allow overriding project defaults.

+## Advanced settings

+Settings in this group are not expected to be used by the vast majority of users and might be changed at any time.
+They are thus deliberately undocumented.

+## Registry keys

+RyeCharm manages a few registry keys which enables development-specific features.
+They are useful if you want to contribute to RyeCharm and need to debug your code.